Scroll down for preparation instructions

 Be very cautious and careful if you use bleach.
 Bleach greatly shortens the life of your diapers.
 But sometimes adding a tiny bit of diluted bleach occasionally is useful if you run into odor problems.
 I do use diluted bleach once in a while since my well water is not chlorinated.
 City water is chlorinated already.
 Overuse will damage things, but careful, occasional light use can be very helpful if needed.
 Be sure to rewash and dry again after bleach is used.
 When used wisely and occasionally, it can be a problem-solver.

-Hard water? (that means your water has a lot of minerals in it - if you get soap scum easily in your bathtub then your water is hard), try adding some Calgon Water Softener or other softener or Charlies Soap Booster Hard Water Treatment which is potassium diphosphate if you prefer unscented products (but follow caution warning if on a septic system).
+Hard water? (that means your water has a lot of minerals in it - if you get soap scum easily in your bathtub then your water is hard), try adding some Calgon Water Softener or other softener or Charlies Soap Booster Hard Water Treatment which is potassium diphosphate if you prefer unscented products (but follow caution warning if on a septic system, and never use it in rinse cycle since it is high pH).
 Add the softener to the water first and let it disperse in the water before you add the detergent.
 Calgon and other similar water softeners are ok for the diapers.
 Yes, you still need to rinse well even if you have hard water even if a school of thought says not to extra rinse with hard water.
 Detergent left in diapers will cause red bottoms so do get that out of the diapers to restore proper pH.
 We can't tell you how much to rinse and neither can anyone online.
 Only you can figure out what works in your water and wash situation from your own observations and experiences.
 Don't follow anyone's instructions blindly, including these.
 Online helps are information to help you learn but they are not rules.
+Mineral in the water such as iron can be problematic.
+Consult a water care specialist if needed.

 Link to more of my (Karen's) laundry thoughts.